At a Glance

 While specific knowledge isn't mandatory, having a basic understanding of addiction issues and recovery processes can set you apart.
 Brush up on current trends and challenges in the drug and alcohol field to show you're informed and engaged.

 Discuss your plans for future accreditation and how this role fits into your career goals.
-Mention any relevant training you've completed or intend to pursue, as this shows your dedication to growing as a professional in the counselling field.
+Mention any relevant training you've completed or are willing to undertake, showing that you're proactive about your professional growth.